 Figure 2.13 presents data on ODA relative to Tanzanian government recurrent expenditure from 1990.
 Data for earlier years were not readily available.
 Some caveats on these data need to be stated.
 First, the ODA data will include support that is delivered off the Tanzanian budget.
 Second, the expenditure data do not include that on capital items or investment.
 From the perspective of aid directly supporting or supplementing government expenditure, both of these factors tend to overstate the relative importance of aid for the Tanzanian government budget.
-Thirdly, from a development perspective, what is more important to look at aid relative to development expenditures as it is typically these expenditures that donors seek to fund.
-For these and other reasons ODA relative to recurrent expenditure in Tanzania should be interpreted with caution.
-These caveats notwithstanding, the level of ODA to Tanzania relative to its recurrent expenditure is very instructive, pointing to the significance of these inflows in the Tanzanian government recurrent expenditure between 144 and 154 percent of Tanzanian government recurrent expenditure between 1990 and 1997.
-This number has trended downward in subsequent years, but still has averaged a very high 71 percent.

-28 The GDP data used to calculate the ODA relative to GDP for the years 1970 onward were taken from IMF (2002) and (2015).
-The data used in these calculations for 1960 to 1969 were estimated using data in Edwards (2012) and IMF (2002).
+Thirdly, from a development data in Edwards (2012) and IMF (2002).
 Population data used to calculate ODA per capita were taken from World Bank (2015).

-29 In presenting these data we need to note that ODA does not enter GDP directly and is not part of GDP.
+&lt;sup>29 In presenting these data we need to note that ODA does not enter GDP directly and is not part of GDP.
 Instead it finances expenditure that enter GDP directly.